 The University's Common Core includes a significant writing component.
 Students taking Core courses can end up writing dozens of papers in an academic year.
 These papers present significant challenges, since students must not only understand the course material, but construct an argument about it that is coherent, sound, and intellectually significant.

 The College Core Writing Tutors can help students tackle these tasks.
 Working as an extension of the Writing Program, Tutors act as a resource to help Core students develop and improve the organization, coherence, and argumentative sophistication of their essays.
 Tutors can work with students through the entire writing process from the crucial moments of brainstorming and questioning, to drafted/outlined material, to full drafts.

-All Core students (HUMA, SOSC, Civilizations and others) are welcome to drop in and see the Writing Tutors, who are currently available on a day-of appointment basis.
+All Core students (HUMA, SOSC, Civilizations and others) are welcome to come in and see the Writing Tutors, who are currently available on a day-of appointment basis.
 Appointment sheets for evening tutors are posted at 4:30pm the same day outside each Tutor's cubicle.
 Demand usually peaks during certain weeks of the quarter, particularly mid-term and then again in weeks 10 and 11, and spots may fill up quickly.
-It is therefore advisable to plan ahead and come see a Tutor well in advance of when the paper is due, in order to ensure that a student can have enough time with the Tutor and to revise or write the paper afterwards.
+It is therefore advisable to plan ahead of when the paper is due, in order to ensure that a student can be seen, have enough time with the Tutor, and write or revise the paper afterwards.